busoc/erdle/README.md

 # erdle

 The erdle tool suite can be used for just anything that can be done on VCDU (aka CADU) packets.

-Started as an in-house tool made to dissect VCDU packets, it has in between evolved in a full-featured tool able to reproduce features of the HRD-FE and some of the HRDP.
+Started as small in-house [scripts](https://github.com/busoc/cadus), they have first evolved to a simple tool able to dissect VCDU packets and then continue to grow to a full-featured tool able to reproduce features of the HRD-FE and some of the HRDP (with some small related tools).

-Its features can be divided into two main areas:
+Features of erdle can be divided into two main areas:

 * reporting and debugging
 * networking (TBD)